Omega Therapeutics (NASDAQ:OMGA) Shares Gap Up to $14.09

-Omega Therapeutics Inc (NASDAQ:OMGA)’s stock price gapped up before the market opened on Wednesday .
+Omega Therapeutics Inc (NASDAQ:OMGA)’s share price gapped up prior to trading on Wednesday .
 The stock had previously closed at $14.09, but opened at $15.20.
 Omega Therapeutics shares last traded at $13.89, with a volume of 103 shares.

-Several analysts have recently weighed in on OMGA shares.
-Jefferies Financial Group started coverage on Omega Therapeutics in a report on Tuesday, August 24th.
-They set a “buy” rating and a $30.00 price target on the stock.
+OMGA has been the topic of a number of recent analyst reports.
+Piper Sandler initiated coverage on Omega Therapeutics in a research note on Tuesday, August 24th.
+They issued an “overweight” rating and a $30.00 price objective on the stock.
 Wedbush initiated coverage on Omega Therapeutics in a research note on Tuesday, August 24th.
 They issued an “outperform” rating and a $36.00 price objective on the stock.
 The Goldman Sachs Group initiated coverage on Omega Therapeutics in a research note on Tuesday, August 24th.
 They issued a “neutral” rating and a $22.00 price objective on the stock.
-Zacks Investment Research lowered Omega Therapeutics from a “buy” rating to a “hold” rating in a research note on Saturday, November 13th.
-Finally, Piper Sandler initiated coverage on Omega Therapeutics in a research note on Tuesday, August 24th.
-They issued an “overweight” rating and a $30.00 price objective on the stock.
-Two research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat, Omega Therapeutics currently has an average rating of “Buy” and a consensus price target of $28.20.
+Jefferies Financial Group assumed coverage on Omega Therapeutics in a research note on Tuesday, August 24th.
+They issued a “buy” rating and a $30.00 price objective on the stock.
+Finally, Zacks Investment Research lowered Omega Therapeutics from a “buy” rating to a “hold” rating in a research note on Saturday, November 13th.
+Two equities research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
+According to MarketBeat, the company has a consensus rating of “Buy” and a consensus price target of $28.20.

 The company has a debt-to-equity ratio of 0.03, a current ratio of 16.69 and a quick ratio of 16.69.
 The business’s 50 day moving average is $20.19.

-Institutional investors and hedge funds have recently modified their holdings of the business.
-Cubist Systematic Strategies LLC acquired a new position in Omega Therapeutics in the third quarter valued at approximately $46,000.
-California State Teachers Retirement System bought a new stake in shares of Omega Therapeutics during the third quarter valued at approximately $75,000.
-American International Group Inc. bought a new stake in shares of Omega Therapeutics during the third quarter valued at approximately $76,000.
-Deutsche Bank AG bought a new stake in shares of Omega Therapeutics during the third quarter valued at approximately $80,000.
-Finally, Caas Capital Management LP bought a new stake in shares of Omega Therapeutics during the third quarter valued at approximately $189,000.
-54.25% of the stock is currently owned by hedge funds and other institutional investors.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in OMGA.
+Cubist Systematic Strategies LLC bought a new stake in shares of Omega Therapeutics during the third quarter valued at approximately $46,000.
+California State Teachers Retirement System bought a new position in Omega Therapeutics in the 3rd quarter valued at $75,000.
+American International Group Inc. bought a new position in shares of Omega Therapeutics during the 3rd quarter worth $76,000.
+Deutsche Bank AG purchased a new position in shares of Omega Therapeutics in the third quarter worth about $80,000.
+Finally, Caas Capital Management LP purchased a new position in shares of Omega Therapeutics in the third quarter worth about $189,000.
+Hedge funds and other institutional investors own 54.25% of the company’s stock.

 About Omega Therapeutics (NASDAQ:OMGA)